 These thoughts perpetuate themselves and can grow so strong that they seem to never go away.
-Fortunately, there are some steps you can take to help you feel less self conscious thoughts and prevent those thoughts from taking over your life.
+Fortunately, there are some steps you can take to help you lessen self-conscious thoughts and prevent those thoughts from taking over your life.

-Understandably, you want to stop being self conscious.
-There is a paradox here, because you may feel self conscious about feeling self conscious, given that thinking in such a way can have some negative consequences.
+Understandably, you want to stop being self-conscious.
+There is a paradox here, because you may feel self-conscious about feeling self-conscious.
+Such thinking can have some negative consequences.

-For example, if your negative inner critic tells you that you’re not funny or attractive enough to get along well at an upcoming party, you might not go and decide to stay home instead.
-Over time, you might continue to avoid situations in which you’d feel self conscious.
+For example, if your negative inner critic tells you that you’re not funny or attractive enough to get along well at an upcoming party, you may not go and decide to stay home instead.
+Over time, you may continue to avoid situations in which you’ll feel self-conscious.

-Eventually, your self-inflicted isolation would make it harder for you to socialize at parties, which could make you self conscious, which in turn might make you want to stay home.
-So, how do you overcome self conscious thinking and prevent it from getting in the way of your life?
+Eventually, your self-inflicted isolation will make it harder for you to socialize at parties, which can make you self-conscious, which in turn may make you want to stay home.
+So, how do you overcome self-conscious thinking and prevent it from getting in the way of your life?